kasperbirch1/weather-whisperer/ARCHITECTURE.md

-# Weather Whisperer Architecture
+# 🌊 Weather Whisperer Architecture

-A comprehensive Next.js 15 application providing multi-API weather data visualization with optimized data fetching and responsive UI components.
+A Next.js 15 application that displays weather data from multiple APIs organized by location, using a component-based architecture with independent data fetching.

-## Overview

-Weather Whisperer is a modern weather application that aggregates data from multiple weather APIs to provide comprehensive meteorological information for predefined locations.
-The application emphasizes performance, data accuracy, and user experience through sophisticated API integration and optimized data fetching strategies.

 ## Technology Stack